Notes on the Geography of Trinidad: Trinidad: The Lingering Past

-In Chaguanas, a largely Indian town.
-A sign on the house reads: Anand Bhavan, House of Bliss, 1926, restored 2001.
+In Chaguanas, a largely Indian town, this house has a sign reading: Anand Bhavan, House of Bliss, 1926, restored 2001.

 Restaurant downstairs; house up.
 The name Cow Heel King refers to an item on the menu, Cow Heel soup.
 The Hindu proscription on beef is widely ignored in Trinidad.